nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_custom_pcb.rst

 BICR configuration
 ==================

+##TODO

-The nRF54H20 PDK BICR configuration can be found in the board configuration directory as :file:`boards/arm/nrf54h20dk_nrf54h20/nrf54h20soc1_pdk_bicr.dtsi`.
+The nRF54H20 dk BICR configuration can be found in the board configuration directory as :file:`sdk-zephyr/boards/nordic/nrf54h20dk/nrf54h20dk_bicr.dtsi`.
 This file is used by the |NCS| build system to generate a corresponding HEX file.
-You can start from this file when editing the values of the devicetree properties inside your custom board folder (:file:`boards/arm/your_custom_board`), according to your board configuration.
+You can start from this file when editing the values of the devicetree properties inside your custom board folder (:file:`boards/nordic/your_custom_board`), according to your board configuration.

 Generating the BICR binary
 ==========================

+##TODO

-To generate the BICR binary, you must first set the Kconfig option :kconfig:option:`CONFIG_INCLUDE_BICR` to ``y``.
+To generate the BICR binary, you must first set the Kconfig option :kconfig:option:`CONFIG_NRF_REGTOOL_GENERATE_BICR` to ``y``.
 When running ``west build``, the build system then creates the relevant HEX file (:file:`bicr.hex`) at build time.
 Based on the peripheral definition extracted from the nRF54H20 SVD file, the modified registers from the configuration are mapped into their relevant position in memory.